Handball is a fast-paced indoor team game. It is all about passing and dribbling a ball with your hands to score goals and win the game.

 The aim and basic rules for handball is to score more points than your opponent.
 Players must achieve this within an allocated time frame.

 The field of play must have two goals in the center of each end and a ball.
-Handball court rules determine the pitch dimensions.
-It should measure 40 meters by 20 meters (131 by 66 feet).
+The IHF court rules determine handball pitch dimensions, which should measure 40 meters by 20 meters (131 by 66 feet).

 The goal line at each end (6 meter line) divides an area between the goalkeeper and the rest of the outfield players.